 As web applications have become more prevalent, attackers have developed new and sophisticated methods to exploit them.
-Among these are Cross-Site Request Forgery (CSRF) and XML External Entity (XXE) attacks.
+Cross-Site Request Forgery (CSRF) and XML External Entity (XXE) attacks are among these.
 These attacks can be devastating, leading to unauthorized access to sensitive information or the ability to execute arbitrary code on the victim’s system.
-In this article, we will explore these two advanced web application attacks and the techniques that attackers use to carry them out.
+This article will explore these two advanced web application attacks and the techniques attackers use to carry them out.

 Cross-Site Request Forgery (CSRF)

-Cross-Site Request Forgery, also known as XSRF, is a type of web application attack that forces an authenticated user to perform an unwanted action on a web application.
-In this type of attack, the attacker sends a malicious request to the web application using the victim’s authenticated session.
-The attacker’s request is crafted in such a way that it appears to be a legitimate request from the victim.
+Cross-Site Request Forgery, or XSRF, is a type of web application attack that forces an authenticated user to perform an unwanted action on a web application.
+In this attack, the attacker sends a malicious request to the web application using the victim’s authenticated session.
+The attacker’s request is crafted so that it appears to be a legitimate request from the victim.
 When the victim’s browser sends the request, the web application processes it as if it came from the victim, leading to an undesired outcome.

 For example, let’s assume that there is a web application that allows users to change their email address.
 The application requires users to be logged in to perform this action.
 An attacker can craft a malicious request that changes the victim’s email address to the attacker’s email address.
 The attacker then lures the victim into clicking a link that sends the malicious request to the web application.
 When the victim clicks the link, their browser sends the request to the web application using the victim’s authenticated session, and the email address is changed to the attacker’s email address.

-To mitigate CSRF attacks, web applications can implement measures such as using anti-CSRF tokens.
-An anti-CSRF token is a random value that is generated by the web application and sent to the client as a hidden field in a form.
-When the client submits the form, the web application checks the token to ensure that the request is legitimate.
-If the token is missing or incorrect, the web application rejects the request.
+Web applications can implement measures to mitigate CSRF attacks, such as using anti-CSRF tokens.
+An anti-CSRF token is a random value generated by the web application and sent to the client as a hidden field in a form.
+The web application checks the token when the client submits the form to ensure the request is legitimate.
+The web application rejects the request if the token is missing or incorrect.

 Another mitigation technique is to implement SameSite cookies.
-SameSite cookies restrict the browser from sending cookies along with cross-site requests.
+SameSite cookies restrict the browser from sending cookies in cross-site requests.
 If the cookie is not sent with the request, the web application can’t verify the user’s authentication, thus preventing CSRF attacks.

 XML External Entity (XXE)

-XML External Entity injection, or XXE, is a type of web application attack that exploits vulnerabilities in XML parsers.
+XML External Entity injection, or XXE, is a web application attack that exploits vulnerabilities in XML parsers.
 XML parsers are software components that read and interpret XML documents.
 When an XML parser processes an XML document, it may include references to external entities.
-An external entity is a piece of data that is stored outside of the XML document but is referenced within the document.
+An external entity is a piece of data stored outside the XML document but referenced within the document.

 An XXE attack occurs when an attacker sends a malicious XML document to a vulnerable web application that includes a reference to an external entity.
-The attacker’s document is crafted in such a way that it causes the XML parser to read sensitive data from the server and return it to the attacker.
+The attacker’s document is crafted to cause the XML parser to read sensitive data from the server and return it to the attacker.

 Real-World Examples